-Any child under six is required by law to wear a life jacket while the boat in motion.
+Any child under six is required by law to wear a life jacket while the boat is in motion.
 If you rent a boat, they will be providing them, but they will be the generic orange ones.
-Kids tend to hate these as they look well, generic!
+Kids tend to hate these as they look, well, generic!
 Life jackets are also great flotation devices for when everyone is tired.
 O’Neil is a great brand – they last forever.

 Best Tours to Swim with Manatees